German rearmament: Financing

+Open rearmament

 By 1935, Hitler was open about rejecting the military restrictions set forth by the Treaty of Versailles.
 Rearmament was announced on 16 March, as was the reintroduction of conscription.

 Some large industrial companies, which had until then specialized in certain traditional products began to diversify and introduce innovative ideas in their production pattern.
 Shipyards, for example, created branches that began to design and build aircraft.
-Thus, the German re-armament provided an opportunity for advanced, and sometimes revolutionary, technological improvements, especially in the field of aeronautics.
+Thus, the German rearmament provided an opportunity for advanced, and sometimes revolutionary, technological improvements, especially in the field of aeronautics.

 Work by labour historians has determined that many German workers in the 1930s identified passionately with the weapons they were building.
-While this was in part due to the high status of the skilled work required in the armaments industries, it was also to do with the weapons themselves - they were assertions of national strength, the common property of the German nation.
+While this was in part due to the high status of the skilled work required in the armaments industries, it was also to do with the weapons themselves – they were assertions of national strength, the common property of the German nation.
 Adam Tooze noted in 2008 that an instruction manual given to tank crews during the war made clear this connection:

 For every shell you fire, your father has paid 100 Reichsmarks in taxes, your mother has worked for a week in the factory ...
 The Tiger costs all told 800,000 Reichsmarks and 300,000 hours of labour.
 Thirty thousand people had to give an entire week's wages, 6,000 people worked for a week so that you can have a Tiger.
 Men of the Tiger, they all work for you.
 Think what you have in your hands!